ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST be used for disallowed transfers to non-ERC721TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC721Received`).
 - MUST NOT be used for approval operations.

-#### `ERC721InvalidOwner(address sender, uint256 tokenId)`
+#### `ERC721InsufficientApproval(address operator, uint256 tokenId)`

-Indicates an error related to the ownership over a particular token.

-- `address sender`: The address of whose token is transferred from.
-- `uint256 tokenId`: The id of the token to be transferred.
+Indicates a failure with the `operator`'s approval in a transfer.

 ##### Parameters

+- `address operator`: The address of who's transferring a token.
+- `uint256 tokenId`: The token to be transferred.

-Used when the cause of failure is the ownership of a token.
+Used when the cause of failure is the operator's approval.

-- MUST be used when `ownerOf(tokenId)` is not `sender`.
+- MUST be used when operator `isApprovedForAll(owner, operator)` is false.
-- MUST NOT be used for approval operations.
+- MUST be used when operator `getApproved(tokenId)` is not `operator`.

 #### `ERC721InvalidApprover(address approver)`